 Make sure nothing is blocking the movement of your axis – Check for any obstructions in the path of the bearings or any possible waste from previous printings stuck around the belt (usually around the Y-axis pulley).
 You can read more about general printer maintenance in this article.

 Complex geometry – Objects with larger overhangs are generally harder to print.
 These overhangs might warp mid-printing and hit the nozzle.
 To prevent this, you can cut the object (check out our article Cutting STL models).
-You can also try to increase the print fan speed or increase the Z-hop distance in Slic3r PE.
-Both of these settings can be changed in our Slic3r PE.
+You can also try to increase the print fan speed or increase the Z-hop distance in Slic3r PE..
 Print fan speed in Filament settings – Cooling and Z-hop distance in Printer Settings – Extruder 1

 No worries, at least you have checked some of the most important parts of the printer and you can now be sure they are OK.
 Please try to print one of the gcodes that were on the SD card when you first used it.
 If you have deleted them, try this one if you have an MK3 and this one if you have an MK2.5 or an MK2/S.

 Objects with overhangs are generally harder to print.
 These overhangs might warp mid-printing and hit the nozzle.
 The same may happen in some cases if you choose too small infill percentage when you slice the model.